Ernie Blake’s passion could have led to folly. Instead it led to Taos.

 To give Blake full credit for the original vision of Taos Ski Valley is fair.
 To give him full credit for all the work wouldn’t be accurate.
 He had help along the way, notably by Jean Mayer, who ran the ski school and helped to establish the European charm and excellent food that became two of the area’s calling cards.
 Equally, or perhaps to an even higher degree, Rhoda and the kids all pitched in to bring Blake’s dream come to fruition.
-Rhoda, especially, was more than the supportive wife.
+Rhoda, especially, was crucial to the resort’s existence.
 She was handy and skilled in ways that Ernie was not.

 Even as the resort grew, the entire family continued to pitch in.
 Everyone, Blake included, did whatever needed to be done – from selling lift tickets, to cleaning tables, to grooming snow.
 Excellence was expected.
 For a grandchild to get a job handing out hot chocolate, Blake put them through a professional interview, asking what they thought they could bring to Taos Ski Valley.

 In large part, because he was so present in the daily operations, Blake became synonymous with Taos.
 He wasn’t always easy-going, but his charisma, enthusiasm, and passion for the skiing drew people in.
 And his charm?
 World class.